wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 1.5.9 =
+= 2.0 =
-Theme experiments with child themes and use proper of proper widgets.
+Heatmap and CSS Experiments are now available